SaaS SEO: How We Drove $1.31M in Attributed Organic Revenue and 1,909% ROI for a B2B Software Client

 Most SaaS Companies Are Still Not Optimised for AI

-Despite these shifts, most SaaS companies still haven’t systematically optimised their metadata for conversational queries or AI-generated summaries.
-That gap creates a massive window of opportunity for companies willing to invest in a dual-channel AI SEO strategy that covers both traditional Google rankings and AI platform visibility.
+Despite these shifts, most SaaS companies still have not systematically optimised their metadata for conversational queries or AI-generated summaries.
+That gap creates a meaningful window for companies willing to invest in a dual-channel AI SEO strategy that covers both traditional Google rankings and AI platform visibility.

 How to Build a SaaS SEO Strategy That Drives Revenue